PrefectHQ/prefect/docs/guides/upgrade-guide-agents-to-workers.md

 ## How to upgrade quickly

-If you have existing deployments that use infrastructure blocks, you can quickly upgrade them to be compatible with workers by:
+If you have existing deployments that use infrastructure blocks, you can quickly upgrade them to be compatible with workers by following these steps:

 1. [Create a work pool](/concepts/work-pools/#work-pool-configuration) of the same type as the infrastructure block you are currently using.